dpchn/SearchCriteria/README.md

-calculateBathroomPercentage(Query query, Property property){
+# calculateBathroomPercentage(Query query, Property property)

-  START
     1. If query have min and max value of bathroom then :
         a.
 If property.bathroom within min and max of bathroom then :
               Return 20